 Examples:

-• Post a video on your Instagram story about why you are voting early:
+- Post a video on your social media story about why you are voting early: [Tier 1 – Neighborhood Impact]

-Explaining to your followers why you vote early is a super easy and personal way that you can encourage them to do so as well!
-Feel free to share a story about an experience voting early, why you like the flexibility of voting early, or whatever else comes to mind.
+Explaining to your followers why you vote early is a super easy and personal way to encourage them to do the same!
+Feel free to share a story about your experience voting early, why you like the flexibility of voting early, or whatever else comes to mind. - Text our Voter Tool to your friends and family: [Tier 2 – Community Impact]

-Vote Early Day’s Voter Tool resource can help voters find out when and where to vote.
-By sending this to members of your community, you can encourage friends and family members to make a plan to vote and help them figure out how to cast a ballot.
+Vote Early Day’s online voter tool can help voters find out when and where to vote early.
+By sending this to friends and family, you can encourage them to make a plan to vote and help them cast their ballot. - Make a TikTok that shares information about how people can vote early: [Tier 2 – Community Impact]

 Polls are a fun and interactive way to see how far along your followers are in planning their vote.
-By launching a series of polls on your Instagram, you can remind your online community what they should think about to make a voting plan.
-This is also a chance for you to see where there are gaps in knowledge that you can help fill in.
+Launching a series of polls on your Instagram lets you remind your online community what they should think about to make a voting plan.
+This is also a chance for you to see where there are gaps in knowledge that you can help fill in. - Link voteearlyday.org or another voter information website in your bio: [Tier 1 – Neighborhood Impact]

-• Post information about voting early on an anonymous forum app like YikYak or Sidechat:
+- Post information about voting early on an anonymous forum app like YikYak or Sidechat: [Tier 1 – Neighborhood Impact]

 Why this celebration works:

-The more your friends see “I voted” selfies and Vote Early Day graphics on their feeds, the more likely they are to feel they’re missing out on the fun if they haven’t voted yet.
-When you post, use #VoteEarlyDay, include a link to the Vote Early Day online voter tool or other helpful resources, and encourage your friends to share their voting experience too!
-You can find sample social media posts here
+The more your friends see “I voted” selfies and Vote Early Day graphics on their feeds, the more likely they feel they’re missing out on the fun if they haven’t voted yet.
+When you post, use #VoteEarlyDay, include a link to the Vote Early Day online voter tool or other helpful resources, and encourage your friends to share their voting experience, too!
+You can find sample social media posts here.

 Celebrate by Helping Friends and Family Vote